biostochastics/CodeConCat/README.md

-# 🐱 CodeConcat
+# 🐱 CodeConCat

 > 🚀 A simple code aggregator and documentation extractor

-CodeConcat is your intelligent companion for preparing codebases.
+CodeConCat is your intelligent companion for preparing codebases.
 It automatically ingests/collects, processes, and formats your code in a way that's optimized for AI comprehension and collaborative/iterative workflows.

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)